DJURK/dsp/03-command_line.md

-cd | changes your working directory. mkdir | creates a new directory in your working directory. touch | creates a new file within your working directory.
+cd | changes your working directory. mkdir | creates a new directory in your working directory. touch | creates a new file within your working directory. ls -a | lists files, including hidden ones, in your current directory

 ---